-Peter Taylor was most recently manager of Gillingham FC.
+Peter Taylor was most recently assistant manager of the New Zealand national team.

 Taylor has enjoyed a successful managerial career, in which time he has won five promotions as a manager and been involved with the international set-up both as a player and a coach.

 Taylor began is managerial career with Southend United in August 1993.
 Taylor spent eighteen months at Roots Hall, guiding them to two mid-table finishes before becoming manager of Dover Athletic.

 Taylor then became manager of the England Under-21 team in July 1996 whilst Glenn Hoddle was the Head Coach of the senior team.

 It was a role where Taylor achieved success where he would experience just one defeat in his three years in charge.

 After managing the under-21s, Taylor returned to club football with Gillingham.
 In just his first season in charge, he led the Gills to promotion with a 3-2 win over Wigan in the play-off final.
 This success resulted in Taylor being appointed manager of Premier League side Leicester City in June 2000.

 He enjoyed a great start to life with Leicester going eight games unbeaten and The FA asked Taylor to step in as caretaker manager for the national side for the friendly with Italy in November 2000 where he handed the captain's armband to David Beckham for the first time in the midfielder's career.
 Beckham would go on to make a further sixty appearances as captain.